Family Dispute Resolution

 Family Dispute Resolution (FDR) is a process whereby people who are in conflict are supported through structured communication with a Family Dispute Resolution practitioner to try and reach an agreement regarding issues arising from their separation.
-It provides a platform for separated parties to discuss with each other important issues and how they wish to move forward and make decisions that will resolve the dispute.

 Family Dispute Resolution – Know the process.